SELECTING/PREPARING A LOCATION FOR ADORATION

 Some convert a small room like a pantry, storage closet, parish offices, under-utilized side sanctuary area, etc. into a small chapel.
-A few drywalls can be quite easily installed to create a chapel in a corner of a church hall, side sacristy etc. The Tabernacle in the main body of the church is not removed.
+In some cases, a few dry-walls could be installed to create a chapel in a corner of a church hall, side sacristy etc. The Tabernacle in the main body of the church is not removed.
 The adoration chapel has a Monstrance and sometimes there is also a Tabernacle there.
 Some parishes have weekday Masses in their Adoration chapel for a small group.

-We have so many beautiful churches where part-time adoration takes place.
-It is wonderful that so many parishes do keep the church open during the daytime hours for prayer before the Tabernacle and can start at least part-time exposition if they don’t currently have a separate chapel.
+Eucharistic adoration takes place in so many beautiful churches.
+It is wonderful and important when parishes keep the church open during the daytime hours for prayer before the Tabernacle.
+Parishes can start at least some exposition if they don’t currently have a separate chapel.

-Here is a link for live streaming from the Marytown Online perpetual Adoration chapel that has exposition around the clock in the church in their main church, with reposition for Mass of course: https://livestream.com/accounts/15529184/events/4408765
+Link for live streaming from the Marytown Online perpetual Adoration chapel that has round the clock exposition in their main church, with reposition for Mass:

-Some cathedrals have exposition taking place all day in the main body of the church with people dropping in to discover, visit and spend time with Jesus.
+Some cathedrals have exposition taking place all day in the main body of the church with people dropping in to discover and spend time visiting Jesus.